 Spot colours are basically specific colours.
 They are premixed, if you will, and not created through a process like the four colour (cmyk) process printing.
 One benefit of spot colours is their vibrancy - what you see is kinda what you get.
 Spot colours are also often referred to as Pantone, or Special colours.

 Again, I’m no expert, so…

 HERE, on the Pantone website, is a better and more detailed explanation.

 Have you always had a career in Illustration?

 No. I spent 15 years waiting tables, serving pizza, making coffee and pouring beer...
-Amongst other things.
+Amongst other things before this.